multiform-UoN/mathgeo/imteco.md

 - Propose a **roadmap** for developing a prototype tool, e.g. in Python/R or an interface for an existing model (like DigiBog or HEC-RAS)

 The result would be a shared vision and technical outline that could seed a collaborative research or innovation project.

+The group should also reflect on how any proposed approaches could align with, or help simplify, the assessment process outlined in the [NatureScot Assessment Template](dundee_challenges/NatureScot_template.xlsx) and related guidance, to ensure outputs are directly relevant to regulatory practice.

 ---